Sitecore/Sitecore.Pathfinder/src/Sitecore.Pathfinder.Console/help/tasks/new-solution.md

 new-project
 ===========
-Creates a new Pathfinder project.
+Creates a new Pathfinder solution.

 Remarks
 -------
+A solution may contain one or more projects.

-The `new-project` task is a wizard that generates a new Pathfinder project by asking a number of questions.
+The `new-solution` task is a wizard that generates a new Pathfinder solution by asking a number of questions.

+In addition to creating a scconfig.json, the task also creates a scconfig.solution.json that contains references to the file location of the projects to compile.
+By default the task scans all subdirectories for scconfig.json files and .csproj files.

+If a project is located in a directory named 'code', Pathfinder will use the parent directory as project directory to support Habitat conventions.

 Settings
 --------